Masters & Journeymen –

 a little Story

-You could make something beautiful out of it.
-How do you get it warm in winter?
+"There' s something nice to be made of it.
+How do you get it warm in winter?"

 These were the two sentences we have heard most frequently from visitors in the early days.
 Visitors?
 Without knocking, they stood there, in the middle of the room, someone who was passing by and wanted to discover something - just like us.
 Us?
 Since April 1994 the Meisterzimmer 1 was the studio of a few Spinnerei pioneers.
 Peter Bux, Daniel Milonic, me, and then from 1995 Ricarda Roggan.
 All young artists from some art college - drawn out to discover the world and to make it happy or frighten with their art.
 And here in the Spinnerei we had the opportunity to try out everything and ourselves.
 We could use the rooms as we wanted: to draw, paint, build, spin and be free.
 Thanks to Regina Lenk, who, as the manager of the Spinnerei, gave us a bundle of keys and let us discovered the world and our world was the Spinnerei.